Searchabl/Searchabl/README.md

 ## License

+See LICENSE file.

 &copy; 2022 mrfakename.
 All rights reserved.

-Closed source license.